Breastfeeding 101

 Breastfeeding classes can be useful during pregnancy and after, but many expecting parents find them most useful during the third trimester (28 weeks and onward) of pregnancy.
 Taking courses on childbirth or working with a doula before you take breastfeeding classes can also help you understand how labor and childbirth can impact breastfeeding.

-So when should you stop breastfeeding?
-The decision is yours to make as a parent and depends on you and your baby.
-The World Health Organization recommends exclusively breastfeeding your baby for the first 6 months of life, and then incorporating a mix of solid food along with breastmilk until your baby is about 2 years old or older.
+So, when should you stop breastfeeding?
+The decision to make as a parent is yours and depends on you and your baby.
+The World Health Organization recommends exclusively breastfeeding your baby for the first six months of life and then incorporating a mix of solid food along with breastmilk until your baby is about two years old or older.

 Looking for breastfeeding tips and advice?